 - For trace evidence collection, bindle paper – a clean piece of standard-size, folded paper – remains one of the simplest and most useful tools for containing and transporting trace evidence.
 Evidence tape and adhesive lifts, forceps or tweezers, and flashlights are also useful elements.

 - In gathering fingerprint evidence, a kit may include life cards and tape, powders, brushes, chemical enhancement supplies and a cyanoacrylate wand.

 A full list of crime scene essentials, including a breakdown of the various types of evidence collection kits and their contents, is available from the National Institute of Justice.

 The Right Tools

-When it’s time for your department to reorder your collection equipment, choose a product made especially for forensic sample collection.
-Our FAB line of DNA swabs was developed for forensic use, with particular capabilities for touch DNA, blood, DNA under fingernails, buccal cells, and more.
+When it’s time for your department to reorder your collection equipment, choose a product made especially for forensic sample collection, with particular capabilities for touch DNA, blood, DNA under fingernails, buccal cells, and more.